-Chad also represents and advises banks and financial institutions with respect to real estate land-use and title issues affecting distressed and /or bank-owned real estate, including litigation pertaining to real estate assets and security interests.
-He reviews and drafts real estate purchase contracts, lease agreements and other commercial contracts, and represents clients in litigation regarding the same.
+Chad also represents and advises banks and financial institutions with respect to real estate, land-use and title issues affecting distressed and /or bank-owned real estate, including litigation pertaining to real estate assets and security interests.
+He reviews and drafts real estate purchase contracts, lease agreements, service contracts and other commercial agreements, and represents clients in litigation regarding the same.

-Chad has also represented clients before the North Carolina General Assembly on limited issues.
+Chad also has experience representing clients before the North Carolina General Assembly on limited issues.

-- Represents adjacent property owners and organized neighborhood associations in opposing rezonings and proposed land use projects
+- Has represented adjacent property owners and organized neighborhood associations in mitigating adverse impacts of nearby development as well as opposing and defeating certain land use projects.

 read all representative experience